-Broadway Storage LLC has signed a new lease for 140,000 square feet of space in midtown Manhattan representing the newest self storage project to be built in New York City.
-Located at 501 Tenth Ave at 38th Street and Tenth Avenue, in a building known as the DHL Building, Broadway Storage has committed to providing the first newly built “state of the art” self storage facility in Manhattan in over 8 years.
+Broadway Storage LLC has signed a new lease for 140,000 square feet of space in Midtown Manhattan representing the newest self storage project to be built in New York City.
+Located at 501 10th Ave at 38th Street in a building known as the DHL Building, Broadway Storage has committed to providing the first newly built state-of-the-art self storage facility in Manhattan in more than eight years.

-Broadway Storage LLC principals are Steve Schwartz and Jack Guttman.
-Both are experienced storage developers and are responsible for having developed several million square feet of unique self storage space throughout the country.
+Broadway Storage LLC principals Steve Schwartz and Jack Guttman are both experienced storage developers and are responsible for having developed several million square feet of unique self storage space throughout the country.

 The new property, valued at over $50 million, to be branded Gotham Mini Storage, will be the most unique storage facility in Manhattan to date.
-Features never found before in self storage properties will include state of the art climate control, complete concierge services, full service moving and storage, sales of packing supplies, temperature controlled wine storage, “custom built” storage lockers, antique storage in humidity controlled spaces, and even long term vehicle storage.
+Features never found before in self storage properties will include state-of-the-art climate controlled units, complete concierge services, full-service moving and storage, sales of packing supplies, temperature-controlled wine storage, custom-built storage lockers, antique storage in humidity-controlled spaces and long-term vehicle storage.

 Emphasis will be on the Manhattan self storage customer who wants all the conveniences and accommodations available for them with minimum hassles.
 “Our goal is to be the only place for New Yorkers to store their valuables with confidence and we plan to make it so easy they just need to make a call to us and we will do all the work” said Jack Guttman.

 “We have both built a total of 2 million square feet of self storage and our combined experience from all our previous projects has been used to design and build this new facility” said Steve Schwartz, partner.